Techsture/eurorack_4_module_challenge/README.md

     * `u`: Utility (VCAs, EGs, quantizers, touch controllers)

-Anyways, I wanted to do four modules instead of three because mentally it just makes more sense to me a the moment in how I think of modular.
+Anyways, I wanted to do four modules instead of three because mentally it just makes more sense to me at the moment in how I think of modular.
 Also, logically separating the modules into types ensure that you'll be able to make some noise at the very least.

 I did add an optional switch to this script (`--ci`) to allow you to do the true #3modulechallenge.